JosephParayil/ParayilMetric/README.md

 Additionally, obtaining a learning graph in the first place is not always straightforward.
 Due to epsilon decay, which applies in the algorithms of QL and DQN, doing a single run-through of the training process to obtain a learning graph in that way is not possible, because the number of total timesteps trained set to train for affects the rate of epsilon decay, which in turn skews the learning graph.
 To obtain a singular point of the learning graph, one would have to run the training process all the way until that point, and restart the process for another point, which quickly becomes overly time-consuming.

 <h3>Parayil Metric</h3
-My solution was to kill these two birds with one stone, by inventing the Parayil Metric.
 The Parayil Metric aims to obtain a single numeric value to describe the nature of a given learning graph.

 How the Parayil Metric works is that it splits the y-values (performance, in terms of percentage win rate) into fixed intervals (ex: 5%, 10% [...]
 90% 95% 100%).
 For each of these y values, I find the corresponding x value (timestep).
 In other words, I find what is the timestep that yields an average win rate closest to the given y value.
 If the agent is not able to achieve the given win rate ever, an x value of infinity is assigned.
 I then transform the x-values from timesteps to actual physical time.
 So I would run tests determining on average how much time would it take to run the given amount of timesteps of training, running plenty of trials to account for randomness and differences in computational resources.
 For each of these transformed x-y pairs, I find the slopes by dividing the y over the x.
 Finally, the Parayil Metric would then be the average of all these slope values.
 <br><br>